markstringer-dti/markstringer-dti.github.io/dti.md

 Person 1: Hello!
 I've brought you a cabbage.

 OK, now we've reached a key stage in the drama.
-Because Person 2 has lots of options.
+Because Person 2 has lots of different things that they could say.
 Person 2 could be happy that Person 1 had brought them a cabbage.

 Person 1: Oh you remembered that this is the week that I make all my Kimchi!
 Oh darling!
 You're so thoughtful.